itstrueitstrueitsrealitsreal/gossip-with-go-be/README.md

 * `README.md` is a form of documentation about the project.
 It is what you are reading right now.
 * `go.mod` contains important metadata, for example, the dependencies in the project.
 See [here](https://go.dev/ref/mod) for more information
 * `go.sum` See [here](https://go.dev/ref/mod) for more information

-Try changing some source code and see how the app changes.

-## Next Steps

-* This project uses [go-chi](https://github.com/go-chi/chi) as a web framework.
-Feel free to explore other web frameworks such as [gin-gonic](https://github.com/gin-gonic/gin).
-Compare their pros and cons and use whatever that best justifies the trade-offs.
-* Sometimes, code formatting can get messy and opiniated.
-Do see how you can incoporate [linters](https://github.com/golangci/golangci-lint) to format your code.